supki/pakej/README.md

 12.30.13, Mon, 20:37 PM
 ```

 What happened?
-You constructed a Pakej instance with only one action (called "date"),
+You constructed a Pakej instance with the only action called "date",
-which is run every second and result is stored.
+which is run every second and its result is stored.
 You can query its result every moment!

 #### Grouping actions